ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - If you wish to add more books or view your reading list you enter `npm run play` to restart.
 - If you search for a book that doesn't exist it will exit out and tell you no book was found.
 - If you enter a username that already exists your book will be added to that reading list.
+- If you run into issues with your version of node please upgrade your version of node.
+There have been [noted versions that have issues](https://github.com/manuelbieh/geolib/issues/208) with `type:module`.

 # AIMS :